zalterego36/HA_confirmable_timer_reminder/README.md

         After filling out the fields, click Save to create the automation.

-Step 3: Create the Necessary Helper Entities

-To track the task completion and enable/disable reminders, you'll need to create some helper entities.
-These can be created manually or via YAML configuration.

-    Create input_datetime (if not already created):

-        Go to Settings > Devices & Services > Entities.

-        Create a new input_datetime entity for the task, such as input_datetime.task_name_last_done

-    Create input_boolean (if needed for reminders):

-        Go to Settings > Devices & Services > Entities.

-        Create an input_boolean entity for toggling reminders, such as input_boolean.task_name_reminder_enabled.

 Step 4: Handle Task Confirmation via Automation

     Create a New Automation for Task Response: